Complaints Policy

 You should usually contact them within six months of the date of our sending to you our final resolution letter.
 In addition, you should be aware that the Legal Ombudsman will not accept your complaint if:

-• more than six years have elapsed from the date of the act or omission giving rise to the complaint; or
+• more than one year has elapsed from the date of the act or omission giving rise to the complaint; or

-• more than three years have elapsed from the time when you should have known about the complaint; or
+• more than one year has elapsed from the time when you ought reasonably to have known there was cause for complaint; or

 • the date of the act or omission giving rise to the complaint was before 6 October 2010.